Fx-Professional-Services/HorizonDocs/Horizon User Guide/05 Orders/Sales Order.md

 - Navigate to the **Discounts** section and click **Select Discount**.

-- In the pop-up window, choose either a percentage (e.g., 10% off) or a fixed amount (e.g., $20 off) by clicking the add button (✚) and/or Done.

-- The discount will automatically adjust the subtotal and total costs.
+- Select either a percentage (e.g., 10% off) or a fixed amount (e.g., $20 off) by clicking the add button (✚) and then **Done**.
+The discount will automatically update the subtotal and total costs.

 💡 **Tips:**